 Once your planks are cut, the next step is paint.
 For a unique look like this, it is so much easier to paint each plank before installing them.

 My plank wall is a fairly small entry wall – it is only eight feet wide from the closet door to the corner.
 Since the plywood is eight feet long, I simply did one plank per row.
 If you are planking a longer wall, you will need more than one strip of wood in each row.
 You can either paint all the wood in each row the same for a striped look like my wall or mix up the finishes for a more eclectic look.

-Of course, you can use any paint you want for this project, though I would stay away from anything with a glossy finish.
 I also used a bit of stain on some of my boards before painting to highlight the wood grain.
 Check out all the different finishes I was able to get using only four colors of paint!

 Once everything was painted, it was time to install the wall.
 Let me say right now, I do not have a nail gun.
 And if I did, I would probably be scared to use it.
 You can totally install a plank wall using an old fashioned hammer and nails.
 My husband, Mitch, and I worked together and we were able to get the whole thing installed in just a couple of hours.

 I started out by cutting one of my four inch strips in half to make 2 two inch strips.
 I used these as a sort of molding along the edges of the plank wall.